Her international is governed by a volunteer board of Directors in Kelowna, BC, Canada

 Tamara McLellan, Co-Executive Director

 Tamara has been falling in love with causes and companies since 2005.
-And if you give her anytime at all, she'll tell you about "the moment her life changed" in Ottawa when she saw John Wood (author of Leaving Microsoft to Change the World) speak at a conference.
+If you give her anytime at all, she'll tell you about "the moment her life changed" in Ottawa when she saw John Wood (author of Leaving Microsoft to Change the World) speak at a conference.
 Since that moment she has traveled to and volunteered in Africa, India and Central America.

 KAREN HUGHES, FINANCE & ADMINISTRATION OFFICER